khaki3/AN5D-Artifact/README.md

 # AN5D-Artifact

+This repository provides the artifact to manifest our paper "AN5D: Automated Stencil Framework for High-Degree Temporal Blocking on GPUs" (to be presented at CGO 2020).
 We evaluated the generated code by our framework AN5D (which is available at https://github.com/khaki3/AN5D).
-Our artifact repository (https://github.com/khaki3/AN5D-Artifact) contains the original code converted to CUDA code and all "Tuned" code which are evaluated for our paper.
+This artifact repository (https://github.com/khaki3/AN5D-Artifact) contains the original code converted to CUDA code and all "Tuned" code which are evaluated for our paper.

-[Install]
+The artifacts for "Loop Tiling", "Hybrid Tiling" and "STENCILGEN" code are separately presented at https://github.com/khaki3/StencilBench/tree/const and https://github.com/khaki3/IEEE2017.

+## Install

 At first, clone AN5D to your local machine: